YusukeNakaya/puzzle-array/README.md

 # puzzle-array

-Responds to the shuffled array.
+Passing the array, return the array shuffled.
 Use Fisher-Yates algorithm.

 ## Installation